A Father's Promise

 Plus the tens of millions of family members that love them so dearly.
 That’s one quarter of American families.
 Over 370 die every day, shattering countless lives.

-Like Brian, the majority of those addicted, nearly 8 out of 10, developed this disease before their 18th birthdays, while their brains were still developing.
+Like Brian, the majority of those addicted—nearly 9 out of 10—began experimenting with substances before their 18th birthdays, while their brains were still developing.